-Tony Blair has recently said that we could remain in the EU if the British public changes its mind about Brexit.
+Tony Blair has recently said that Britain could remain in the EU were the British public to change its mind about Brexit.
 Shortly afterwards, John Major said that there was a “perfectly credible” case for a second referendum.

-Both Major and Blair were strong advocates for Britain to remain in the EU during the referendum campaign.
-They made important interventions in the debate ahead of June 23rd in which they put their case to the nation.
+Both Major and Blair argued forcefully for Britain to remain in the EU during the referendum campaign.
+Even so, their side lost the debate, with Britain voting to leave.

-It cannot now emerge that only one side in this referendum is permitted to win.
-Such an eventuality would decimate the public’s trust in its elected representatives.
-It would prompt a level of anger and a sense of betrayal of which advocates of a “think again” referendum seem to be dangerously unaware.
+In a democracy there is an understanding that one doesn’t always win.
+For the system to function, winners and losers must gracefully accept the result and resume their lives.
+Therefore, it cannot now emerge that only one side in this referendum was permitted to win.
+Such an eventuality would decimate the public’s trust in its elected representatives and prompt a level of anger and a sense betrayal of which advocates of a “think again” referendum seem to be alarmingly unaware.